Kevin Jones (basketball)

-Kevin Andrew Jones (born August 25, 1989) is an American professional basketball player who plays for Sun Rockers Shibuya of the B.League in Japan.
-He played college basketball for West Virginia University.
+Kevin Andrew Jones (born August 25, 1989) is an American professional basketball player for Sun Rockers Shibuya of the B.League in Japan.
+He played college basketball for West Virginia University, where he was an All-American.

 High school career

 Jones attended Mount Vernon High School in Mount Vernon, New York.
 As a junior, he averaged 21 points, 12 rebounds, two blocks per game.
 As a senior, he averaged 23 points, 14 rebounds, and two blocks per game.
 In 2006 and 2007, he led Mount Vernon to the New York State PHSAA championships.

 College career

 In his freshman season at West Virginia, Jones posted eight games in double figures, including a stretch of six games in a row during Big East play.
 In 35 games, he averaged 6.3 points and 4.9 rebounds in 19.3 minutes per game.

 In his sophomore season, he set a school record with 135 offensive rebounds in a season and was second on the team in three-point field goals made with 42.
 He was also named to the Big East All-Tournament team and the 76 Classic All-Tournament team.
 In 38 games (all starts), he averaged 13.5 points, 7.2 rebounds and 1.1 assists in 33.0 minutes per game.

 In his junior season, he earned All-Big East Honorable Mention honors.
 In 33 games (all starts), he averaged 13.1 points, 7.5 rebounds and 1.1 assists in 34.9 minutes per game.

 In his senior season, he was named to the All-Big East first team and the NABC Division I All-District 5 first team.
 In 33 games (all starts), he averaged 19.9 points, 10.9 rebounds, 1.2 assists and 1.0 blocks in 38.3 minutes per game.